 Common Symptoms: Cannot make calls, one-way audio, choppy voice, bandwidth issues, router issues

-Networking and local area network (LAN) issues usually involve problems between personal computers or the equipment that connects them to the Internet.
+Networking and Local Area Network (LAN) issues usually involve problems between personal computers or the equipment that connects them to the internet.
 This is often a router issue.
-Either the router is malfunctioning, or you have the wrong router for VoIP technology.
+Either the router is malfunctioning, or you have the wrong router for cloud telephony.

 How to make sure your LAN is working properly:

 - Unplug power to the router.
 Wait 30 seconds.
 Plug the cord back in.

 - Check for firmware updates for your router.